ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means _going back to the initial state of the form data_, which usually is what you initially sent to the client in `PageData`.
 If this isn't what you want, you can use [an event](/concepts/events) to set `$form` and `$tainted` directly.

+Without `use:enhance`, you can reset the form by modifying the data returned from `superValidate` before it is sent to the client.

 ## When to change the defaults?

 Quite rarely!
 If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.